slingr-stack/slingr-docs/content/en/dev-reference/security/single-sign-on.md

 5. In the same page make click on "Go to settings."
 6. Enable the option: "Login with the JavaScript SDK."
 7. Add your "OAuth redirect URI" on the field "Allowed Domains for the JavaScript SDK" (have this format: **`https://<appName>.slingrs.io/<environment>/runtime/api/sso/<providerName>/consumer`** and **`https://<appName>.slingrs.io/<environment>/runtime/api/sso/<providerName>/consumer/authCallback`**)
+8. Add your App base url on the field "Allowed Domains for the JavaScript SDK" (have this format: **`https://<appName>.slingrs.io/`**)
-8. Save changes
+9. Save changes
-9. Go to App settings -> Basic.
+10. Go to App settings -> Basic.
-10. Copy App ID and App secret.
+11. Copy App ID and App secret.
-11. Complete all required fields.
+12. Complete all required fields.

 ### App ID